Karl Olfers

-Karl Olfers (born April 14, 1888, in Dorum died April 22, 1968, in Cuxhaven) was a German politician and member of the Social Democratic Party of Germany.
+Karl Olfers (April 14, 1888, in Dorum – April 22, 1968, in Cuxhaven) was a German politician and member of the Social Democratic Party of Germany.
 From 1946 to 1952 and from 1956 to 1966 he was Mayor of Cuxhaven and from 1946 to 1955 and from 1959 to 1963 President of the Lower Saxony State Parliament.

 Biography

 Early life

 Olfers attended elementary school and continuing education schools.
 Then he learned carpentry.
 He was a soldier from 1909 to 1911 and took part in the First World War.

 From 1925 to 1933 he was the managing director of Bauhütte Cuxhaven, the housing construction company founded in 1922 by the workers' movement.
 The residential buildings de Bauhütte from the interwar period with the clinker brick facades characterize the cityscape of Cuxhaven.
 The "Olfer stone currency" was known during the period of inflation, when bricks were used as emergency money in trade.
 From 1933 to 1944 he worked as an insurance agent after he was removed from office under the Nazi regime and repeatedly arrested for resistance.
 In 1944 he was drafted into military service.